thebalddudeco/gedstudy/README.md

 2. Open `index.html` directly in a modern browser.
 3. Progress is saved in `localStorage` under the app storage key.

-## Gumroad license gate workflow
+## Gumroad order-ID gate workflow

-1. Turn on license keys for the Gumroad product.
+1. For each buyer, open the Gumroad receipt and copy the purchase email and order ID.
-2. For each buyer, open `license-helper.html`.
+2. Open `order-helper.html`.
-3. Enter the buyer email and Gumroad license key, then generate a hash entry.
+3. Enter the buyer email and Gumroad order ID, then generate a hash entry.
-4. Paste the generated object into `activeLicenses` inside `data/license-registry.js`.
+4. Paste the generated object into `activeOrders` inside `data/order-access-registry.js`.
-5. Generate and keep one owner test entry for yourself before launch so you can verify the hosted unlock flow any time.
+5. Make one test purchase for yourself before launch so you can generate and keep an owner test entry for the hosted unlock flow.
 6. Upload the updated files to GitHub so the hosted app can verify the buyer entry.
-7. To revoke access later, move that buyer hash into `revokedLicenseHashes` and upload the updated registry file again.
+7. To revoke access later, move that buyer hash into `revokedOrderHashes` and upload the updated registry file again.

-This is a GitHub-only soft gate, not true server-side access control, but it is stronger than a shared password because each buyer can have a separate license entry.
+This is a GitHub-only soft gate, not true server-side access control, but it is stronger than a shared password because each buyer can have a separate purchase entry.

-This workflow is manual: when a new Gumroad sale happens, you update `data/license-registry.js` and upload the refreshed files so the hosted app recognizes that buyer.
+This workflow is manual: when a new Gumroad sale happens, you update `data/order-access-registry.js` and upload the refreshed files so the hosted app recognizes that buyer.